ishamzaoui/ishamzaoui.github.io/_posts/2025-05-10-hackathon-project-syress-dashboard-ai-powered-secure-resource-management.md

 ---

 ## Overview
-During the **0x4FUN Hackathon (May 2025)**, our team developed **SYRESS Dashboard**, an AI-powered platform for secure enterprise resource management.
+During the **HACK'N'BIZ Hackathon (May 2025)**, our team **0x4Fun** developed **SYRESS**, an AI-powered platform for secure enterprise resource management.
 The project integrates **AI/ML models, blockchain storage, and hybrid cloud deployment** to ensure data integrity, automation, and GDPR compliance.
 Below are the key components and outcomes.

 ![Hackathon Participation Certificate](/images/competitions/syress/hacknbiz.jpg)
 *Certificate of Participation*